ECMGS/servidor_http/README.md

 ## Servidor HTTP

 This project was created in order to understand better how the HTTP/1.x works as well as learn a bit more about the Rust programming language.
-It is a personal project and isn't ready for any production enviroment, as the project is created with educational purposes, trying to use the least amount of external libraries possible.
+It is a personal project and isn't ready for any production environment, as the project is created with educational purposes, trying to use the least amount of external libraries possible.

 ### What works?